 They're big questions: Are oats good for weight loss?
 What are the best oats to eat?
-Find out if oatmeal is good for weight loss, plus answers to your burning questions, plus a delicious recipe for a microwave cherry oatmeal bowl.
+Find out if oatmeal is good for weight loss, plus answers to your other burning questions.
+Also get a delicious recipe for a microwave cherry oatmeal bowl.

 Do you eat oatmeal on the regular?
 Do you eat an oatmeal breakfast for weight loss, or the flip side are you a little afraid of the carb count of oats?
 Whether you're an oatmeal lover or not, I'm about to share really exciting research on oatmeal with you.
 And don't forget to scroll to the bottom, where I'm sharing a super easy quick oatmeal recipe for a microwave cherry oatmeal bowl.